AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

-env # the environment for training result # store the result, including the solution (.txt), and the figure (.png) drawn by matplotlib utils.py # utils file, including opt_net, obj, read, write, etc. maxcut.py  #main functions: main, train_opt_net maxcut_gurobi.py # run Gurobi for reference performance, Gurobi should be installed and its license is required random_walk.py greedy.py simulated_annealing.py
+env # the environment for training result # store the result, including the solution (.txt), and the figure (.png) drawn by matplotlib utils.py # utils file, including opt_net, obj, read, write, etc. learn_to_anneal.py  # our algorithm gurobi.py # run Gurobi for reference performance, Gurobi should be installed and its license is required scip.py # run scip for reference performance, scip should be installed random_walk.py greedy.py simulated_annealing.py